mhucka/readmine/README.md

 Authors and acknowledgments
 ---------------------------

-The original author of this file is [Mike Hucka](http://www.cds.caltech.edu/~mhucka/).
+In this section, list the authors and contributors to your software project.
+(The original author of this file is [Mike Hucka](http://www.cds.caltech.edu/~mhucka/).)

-In the process of developing this file, I used not only my own ideas and experiences &ndash; I read many (sometimes contradictory) recommendations for README files and examined real READMEs in actual use, and tried to distill the best ideas into the result you see here.
+If your work relies on other software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt.
+For example, in the process of developing this file, I used not only my own ideas and experiences &ndash; I read many (sometimes contradictory) recommendations for README files and examined real READMEs in actual use, and tried to distill the best ideas into the result you see here.
 Sources included the following:

 * http://tom.preston-werner.com/2010/08/23/readme-driven-development.html
 * https://changelog.com/posts/top-ten-reasons-why-i-wont-use-your-open-source-project